Cultural Immersion Experiences

 Prayer and reflection,

-often in places of special importance in Catholic history (students in Krakow, Poland might pray the chaplet of divine mercy, beloved by St. Pope John Paul II, at the Sanctuary of Divine Mercy just outside his native city).
+often in places of special historical importance (students in Krakow, Poland might pray the chaplet of divine mercy, beloved by St. Pope John Paul II, at the Sanctuary of Divine Mercy just outside his native city).

 Fellowship and friendship,